GeniXiong/Data-Visualization-Project/README.md

  ### Features

- * A time brush can be applied to visualize crimes in a time period.
+ * X axis has multiple choices to choose: Year Built, Year Renovated.
+ * Y axis has multiple choices to choose: Price, Living area, Basement area, Parking area.
+ * Different colors classifies the floors of a house.

 ### Future Work
- * It will have a stack layout values of ucr for data, not a whole block.
- * It will highlight the crimes in a certain region when mouse hovers in this region.
+ * It will have hover effect: when mouse hovers on a certain floor, only house of this floor will be highlught, others will fade.